ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 ``prepare``
 ===========
-This subcommand allows a :term:`filestore` setup (:term:`bluestore` support is planned) and currently consumes only logical volumes for both the data and journal.
-It will not create or modify the logical volumes except for adding extra metadata.
+This subcommand allows a :term:`filestore` or :term:`bluestore` setup.
+It is recommended to pre-provision a logical volume before using it with ``ceph-volume lvm``.

+Logical volumes are not altered except for adding extra metadata.

 .. note:: This is part of a two step process to deploy an OSD.
 If looking for
           a single-call way, please see :ref:`ceph-volume-lvm-create`